 It would be easy to relegate health literacy to copywriters online, and healthcare professionals in appointments.
 But health literacy goes well beyond reading, writing, and talking about health.

 This is a holistic issue.
 That makes it a content strategy problem.

 Health Literacy Impacts Us All

 Health literacy is the #1 indicator of successful health outcomes.
-That means that your ability to understand health information is more directly correlated with your health than your socioeconomic status, your age, or your education.
+In other words, how well you understand health information is directly correlated with your health.
+Moreso than your socioeconomic status, your age, or your education.

 Like so many areas of our health system, health literacy is lower among minority groups and lower socioeconomic groups.
 That said, only 12% of Americans have basic health literacy.
 This is a problem which impacts us all.

 As an example?
 My own father, a University Professor, professional adjudicator, and business owner, nearly took a fatal dose of a medication because he misunderstood his provider’s instructions.
 He thought glucagon was the same as insulin.
 In reality?
-They are used for opposite reasons.
+They are opposites: glucagon raises blood sugar, insulin lowers it.